 The spouse who is not on title must sign an affidavit that he or she agrees to sell the property

-A buying agent cannot take for granted that the selling agent has asked the right questions and should ensure this by asking the selling agent if Dower rights apply.
+A buying agent cannot take for granted that the selling agent has asked the right questions.
+They should ensure this by asking the selling agent if Dower rights apply.
 First, a buying agent should pull title (just as the selling agent should pull title) to see whose names are on title.
 If there is only one name on title of the house, it should be confirmed if the seller is married.
 If the answer is yes, the seller is married and the spouse also resided in the property, then Dower rights apply.
 The other half of the married couple must fill out an affidavit and confirm and allow the sale of the house.

 For a selling realtor, it is important to ask the right questions while filling out the sales contract.
 The worst case scenario is that everything is signed and at closing it appears that the seller on title was not allowed to sell because the spouse didn’t give consent and is not planning on doing so.